HEFCE Scholarships for 2-Year MA Programmes in Language-based Area Studies

 - Open to applicants paying fees at the UK/EU rate only, priority will be given to UK residents

-- Applicants for Arabic, Korean, and South Asian Studies (including Nepali) do not require prior knowledge of these languages, but previous experience in studying foreign languages is normally required.
+- Applicants for Arabic, Japanese, Korean, and South Asian Studies (including Nepali) do not require prior knowledge of these languages, but previous experience in studying foreign languages is normally required.

 - Applicants for Chinese Studies must have at least intermediate-level proficiency in Mandarin (HSK Level 4).